A Day or More in Walkable Downtown Lexington

 The First Friday of each month is a time to peruse our art galleries, where coincidentally, local musicians gather to hype the vibe.
 On warm evenings, the party spills onto the sidewalks and the entire city comes alive.
 It's an electric feeling that beckons you linger a while.

 For a variety of theater productions, concerts, and ballets, consider the Lenfest Center for the Performing Arts your go-to.
-The schedule is filled with delights from Washington & Lee University faculty and students, as well as local and traveling entertainment.
+The schedule is filled with performances from Washington & Lee University faculty and students, as well as local and traveling entertainment.

 During the summer months, put Lime Kiln Theater at the top of your Lexington to-do list.
 Virginia's premier outdoor music venue is indeed an old lime kiln.
 Nationally-known artists like Turnpike Troubadours, Mandolin Orange, Bruce Hornsby, and others are frequent favorites.